Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: FLOATS Simulation Model

 In post-flight analysis, the multi-sensor dataset collected in the outdoor free flights was used to overwrite EarthGram as new inputs to the FLOATS model to account for the exact weather of the day.
 Figures \ref{fig:atmosphere} and \ref{fig:radiation} show as-measured atmospheric property inputs such as temperature, pressure, winds, and solar radiation supplied to the FLOATS model.
 Data used within the FLOATS model were corrected based on post-flight calibration as discussed in Appendix \ref{sec.Appendix}.
 Venting and pumping times were supplied to the FLOATS model based on data collected on board as well.

-Atmospheric temperature was measured via two methods: (1) an ultrasonic anemometer sonic temperature and (2) a thermistor exposed to the surrounding air.
-The thermistor was observed to have a large response time lag and, in comparison, the sonic temperature showed more consistent values between ascent and descent albeit some noise.
+Atmospheric temperature was measured via two methods: (1) an ultrasonic anemometer sonic temperature and (2) a temperature sensor exposed to the surrounding air.
+The temperature sensor was observed to have a large response time lag (rise time of approximately 4 minutes leading to errors of up to $5^\circ$C) and, in comparison, the sonic temperature showed more consistent values between ascent and descent albeit some noise.
 Accordingly, a filtered spline fit of the sonic temperature (Figure \ref{fig:atmosphere}a-b, red) was used as temperature input to FLOATS.

-The anemometer also provided 3-D winds measured on the aerobot gondola (Figure \ref{fig:atmosphere}c-d, black).
+The ultrasonic anemometer also provided 3-D winds measured on the aerobot gondola (Figure \ref{fig:atmosphere}c-d, black).
 These were rotated into the inertial frame and vectorially added to the aerobot inertial velocity (obtained from the INS on the gondola) to generate inertial wind velocities, which were then used by FLOATS.
+Ground winds from the cup anemometer at the launch site were not logged, only used for launch go/no-go decisions.

-Lastly, up- and down-welling shortwave (visible solar) radiation and longwave (infrared) radiation were supplied to FLOATS as inputs (Figure \ref{fig:radiation}).
-The radiation was assigned to one of three sources: \begin{enumerate} \item \textit{A planar ground source} in both upwelling longwave (ground temperature) and upwelling shortwave (ground albedo).
-This source strength was determined from the pyranometers and pyrgeometers on the gondola. \item \textit{A planar sky source} in downwelling longwave (sky temperature).
-This source strength was determined from the ground station pyrgeometer.
+Diffuse shortwave and longwave radiation were measured from a variety of locations (Figure \ref{fig:radiation}) and then assigned to irradiance sources for FLOATS.
+The upwelling longwave and upwelling shortwave (ground temperature \& albedo) was determined from the pyranometers and pyrgeometers on the gondola.
+The downwelling longwave (sky temperature) was determined from the ground station pyrgeometer.
 Accidental shadows cast on the groundstation by the field team were filtered out in post-processing.
-For both our flights, this sky temperature was cooler than the ground temperature. \item \textit{A solar point source} in direct shortwave (sunlight).
-This source strength was computed from all four pyranometers as none permanently face the morning sun.
-A sidewelling solar flux was first computed as an envelope function from the side-mounted pyranometers, accounting for the motion in and out of the sunlight as the aerobot rotates.
-Subsequently, the upwelling flux from the bright ground was subtracted from this sideways signal with a viewfactor of 1/2, and then direct solar magnitude was determined from the hypotenuse of horizontal and vertical fluxes as:
+For both our flights, this sky temperature was cooler than the ground temperature.

+Lastly, the direct shortwave (sunlight) was computed from a combination of all four pyranometers as none permanently face the morning sun, and the Lambert cosine effect on all sensors must accordingly be inverted.
+A sidewelling shortwave flux magnitude $E_\text{sidewelling, solar}$ was first computed as an envelope function from the side-mounted pyranometers, accounting for the motion in and out of the sunlight as the aerobot rotates.
+Subsequently, the upwelling flux from the bright ground was subtracted from this measured sideways signal with a viewfactor of 1/2 to provide a sun-only horizontal flux, and then direct solar magnitude was derived by removing the solar angle effect as: